oracle-samples/pgx-samples/libs/README.md

-# Add PGX Libraries in this folder
+# Add PGX libraries in this folder

+PGX can be downloaded under the OTN license from the [Oracle Technology Network](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix/downloads/index.html).
-PGX is available in the Oracle Technology Network under OTN license.
-Obtain the `pgx-3.2.0-server` zip file and unzip it in this folder.
+Obtain the latest `pgx-x.y.z-server` zip file and unzip it in this folder.
 These set of PGX libraries support standalone java applications.